Skip to main content

 Footnotes

-1. Helm chart: a package that bundles Kubernetes manifest templates and default values; Helm applies it in the cluster to create or update the component's resources, configurable through values files or flags.
+1. Helm chart: a package that gathers Kubernetes manifest templates and default values; Helm applies this package to the cluster to create or update component resources, adjustable via value files or flags.